aaron-grau/curic/react/projects/todos/README.md

 ```

 Examine your state object - is it the shape we had decided it should be back in
-the Reducers section?
+the reducers section?
 Specifically, are the `todos` being stored as values in an
 object?
 If it is not, refactor the code in your reducer so that your `todos` are
 being stored correctly.
 Test again.**

-**NB**: You've now implemented a full Redux cycle - call over a TA for a code review.
+**NB**: You've now implemented a full Redux cycle with middleware!
+Call over a TA for a code review.

 ## Phase 3: Todos Components